PlaidWeb/publ-site/content/faq.md

 That said, it is fairly simple to support ActivityPub using [Bridgy Fed](https://fed.brid.gy) together with [Pushl](1295); this very site is [configured to use that](https://github.com/PlaidWeb/publ-site/blob/d4f9d990e608e5bc1d6c35572bfe37b30e20dc2c/app.py#L82), and might be followable at `@publ.beesbuzz.biz@publ.beesbuzz.biz` on your WebFinger-enabled social network of choice, although the experience isn't particularly great.

+I am also thinking of ways to support ActivityPub as an add-on, which would also work with the authentication system to give proper privacy granularity in the Fediverse.

 ### What about Webmention, WebSub, ...?

 Publ is only one piece of a puzzle for a rich [IndieWeb](http://indieweb.org) experience.
 It is intended to provide the publishing and content management aspects of a site, and allow the use of other, simple tools for other parts of the ecosystem.

 To that end, the intention is that things like outgoing Webmention and WebSub are left to external tools.
 One such tool is [Pushl](1295) to provide the notification conduit between Publ (or any other publishing system, static or dynamic!) and the various push infrastructure that is emerging around the IndieWeb.

 As far as incoming Webmentions are concerned, most of that comes down to selecting whatever endpoint you want.
 There is already a rich ecosystem of Webmention endpoints that are available for use now (I use [webmention.io](http://webmention.io), personally), and I haven't seen any compelling reason to integrate one into Publ directly.
+(That said, I do have a [Webmention endpoint wishlist](http://beesbuzz.biz/blog/6982-My-webmention-endpoint-wish-list) and it'd be nice to build it as a Flask blueprint.)

 ### What about adding other functionality?

 Being built in Flask, it is a simple matter to add additional routes to any Publ instance, by simply registering them with Publ's routing rules.
-Any Flask-specific plugin should Just Work out of the box, and building API endpoints that wrap existing libraries is quite straightforward.
+Any Flask-specific plugin or blueprint should Just Work out of the box, and building API endpoints that wrap existing libraries is quite straightforward.

 This is of course not anything special to Publ.